deBeee/ProductXMLParserAPI/README.md

 ## Overview

 This API provides endpoints for handling product data from an XML file.
-The endpoints allow users to get the count of products, retrieve all products, and find a specific product by name.
+The endpoints allow users to get the number of products, retrieve all products, and find a specific product by name.

 ## Endpoints